 Information on the reasoning behind the BSA, regulations and special circumstances can be found on this website.

 At the start of the year, you will have an interview with a tutor, mentor or academic advisor in which the BSA will be addressed.
-You will receive an invitation.
-After the results of the first module are known, you will receive a pre-recommendation by mail or Osiris.
-This is not binding and can be negative, neutral or positive.
-Students, who have not passed the module, are given a negative recommendation.
-And if you do pass the module, you will be given a positive recommendation.
-The Programme Board may also decide to give neutral pre-recommendation, for example if they are confident that you can achieve the module with an additional examination or if you have recently switched to a different study.
+You will receive an invitation through your educational programme.
+After the results of the first module are known, you will receive a pre-recommendation by mail or Osiris in week 52 at the latest.A second pre-recommendation follows in week 10 at the latest.
+These are not binding and can be negative, neutral or positive.
+Students, who haven't obtained 45 credits, are given a negative recommendation.
+And if you do obtaine 45 credits, you will be given a positive recommendation.
+The Programme Board may also decide to give neutral pre-recommendation, for example if they are confident that you can achieve 45 credits with an additional examination or if you have recently switched to a different study.

 Students, who receive a negative or neutral study recommendation, will be invited for a meeting with the study advisor.
 In this meeting, the study approach and the study choice will be discussed.

-If there are personal circumstances, you need to report them to the academic advisor (see chapter personal circumstances) as soon as possible.
+If there are personal circumstances, you need to report them to the academic advisor as soon as possible (see chapter personal circumstances).
 Moreover, if you have study-related questions, you can always go to your study advisor.

-After the additional test week (week 30) you will receive, around week 33, the final recommendation by mail/Osiris (before 31 August).
-This recommendation is positive if you have passed 3 or more modules in the first year; it is negative if you have passed 2 or fewer modules.
+After the additional test week (week 30) you will receive, around week 33, the final recommendation by mail/Osiris.
+This recommendation is positive if you have obtained 45 credits or more in the first year; it is negative if you have obtained less.
+Futhermore, some education programmes have additional requirements (consult the Education and Examination Regulations of your educational programme for that).
 The Programme Board may also decide to postpone the final recommendation until the second year (deferred recommendation), because of e.g. a study switch or personal circumstances.

 A guiding principle in the vision of the University of Twente is that students are involved as partners in the set-up and execution of their education.
 The education is a product of the collaboration between the university and its students; a product that can only come to fruition when responsibilities and efforts are shared.